qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 projections without conversion to an internal or common format.
 Supported formats include:

-*  Spatially-enabled tables using PostGIS,SpatiaLite and MSSQL Spatial, vector formats supported by the installed OGR library, including ESRI shapefiles, MapInfo, SDTS, GML and many more.
+*  Spatially-enabled tables using PostGIS, SpatiaLite and MSSQL Spatial, vector formats supported by the installed OGR library, including ESRI shapefiles, MapInfo, SDTS, GML and many more, see section :ref:`label_workingvector`.
-*  Raster and imagery formats supported by the installed GDAL (Geospatial Data Abstraction Library) library, such as GeoTiff, Erdas Img., ArcInfo Ascii Grid, JPEG, PNG and many more.
+*  Raster and imagery formats supported by the installed GDAL (Geospatial Data Abstraction Library) library, such as GeoTiff, Erdas Img., ArcInfo Ascii Grid, JPEG, PNG and many more, see section :ref:`working_with_raster`.
-*  SpatiaLite databases (see section :ref:`label_spatialite`)
 *  GRASS raster and vector data from GRASS databases (location/mapset), see section :ref:`sec_grass`.
 *  Online spatial data served as OGC-compliant Web Map Service (WMS) or Web Feature Service (WFS), see section :ref:`working_with_ogc`.
-*  OpenStreetMap data (see section :ref:`plugins_osm`).
+*  OpenStreetMap data, see section :ref:`plugins_osm`.

 Explore data and compose maps
 -----------------------------